MMadhushree/Apartment-Society_Management_System/README.md

 - Keep track of visitors entering and leaving the society.
 - Capture visitor details such as name, phone number, address, and person to meet.

-### Notification Management

-- Send notifications to members for different events, payments, and complaints.

 ## Technology Stack